jayden-chan/bblp/README.md

 installation it will compile the program.
 The resulting binary is called `lp` and will be present in the same directory as the Makefile.

-If it is necessary to re-compile the program, run `make build-local`.
+If it is necessary to re-compile the program, just run `make build-local`.

 Feature Overview
 ----------------